open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 spans it generated within the context of a trace.

-`ptrace.ScopeSpansSlice` has a method named `AppendEmpty()` that adds a new `ptrace.ScopeSpans` to the array and return it's reference.
+`ptrace.ScopeSpansSlice` has a method named `AppendEmpty()` that adds a new `ptrace.ScopeSpans` to the array and return its reference.

-Let's create a function to instantiate a `ptrace.ScopeSpans` representing for the ATM system's instrumentation scope and it's spans.
+Let's create a function to instantiate a `ptrace.ScopeSpans` representing for the ATM system's instrumentation scope and its spans.
 Open the `tailtracer/model.go` file and add the following function:

 ```go